-Adjust the 'weight' of the cutter bar by adding or removing air pressure from the cutter bar airbags.
+Adjust the weight of the cutter bar by adding or removing air pressure from the cutter bar airbags.
 This is done via the air pressure switch on the Automatix Lite control panel.
-See Fig. 117 on previous page.
+See Fig. 117.

 - The '+' position adds air, making the cutter bar lighter. - The '-' position removes air and makes the cutter bar heavier.